lipika-tech/Assignment/README.md

 # Assignment
-It consist of all the codes
+It consist of all the codes for maths